norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Commercial Product Engineering teams are not Academia, and the software we write is not intended to promote our personal learning or exploration.
 Put simply, this is not a place to play. _Experimentation_, the distant cousin to the playground, is an important part of AI/ML development.
 In Experimentation, the scientific method is applied to stated hypotheses in order to discover new solutions for stated objectives.
 This experimentation must be systematic and governed by a commercially viable outcome; success is clearly defined and experiments produce metrics reflecting progress toward that success.

-"_Playgrounds_," generally live up to their namesake: Data Scientists haphazardly adjust model parameters, test-drive whatever novel methodologies are in vogue at the moment, and traverse endlessly down experimental rabbit holes totally unrelated to the initial objective.
+"_Playgrounds_" generally live up to their namesake: Data Scientists haphazardly adjust model parameters, test-drive whatever novel methodologies are in vogue at the moment, and traverse endlessly down experimental rabbit holes totally unrelated to the initial objective.

 Experiments report metrics - how many test cases remain in this experiment, how the experiment scores are trending, and if the hypothesis under test is a statistical improvement.
 Playgrounds generate updates like "I am still working on X" and "Y seems a little better now."